Manoj0079940/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Get the values from the user
 ### Step 2:
+Assign the value of variable to a temporary variable
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
+### Step 5:
+Print both the values it would be interchanged

+### Step 6:
+End the program
 ## Program:
 ```
 Program to Circulate the n variables using function concept